ASP.NET Core Minimal APIs

 The above instructions will set up Raygun4Net to automatically detect and send all unhandled exceptions to Raygun.
 Sometimes, however, you may want to send exceptions manually, such as handled exceptions from within a try/catch block.

-Ideally, you will have already set up your logging service to send errors to Raygun (this can be accomplished with the Serilog Sinks Raygun provider or a global ILogger
+Ideally, you will have already set up your logging service to send errors to Raygun (this can be accomplished with the Serilog Sinks Raygun provider or our Microsoft ILogger provider), in which case you can manually report exceptions through your logger.

 If you are not using a logging service, you can manually send exceptions by creating an instance of the RaygunClient